Brexit and Democracy

 Brexit will require that the British Government negotiate a whole new set of trade agreements, not just with the EU, but with countries across the world.
 Theresa May has made it clear that she wants to do this with as little scrutiny as possible.
 Greater Manchester Trade Action Network will be campaigning to make sure that she doesn’t get her way and that she makes deals that are in the best interests of ordinary people, not just corporate profits.

-Big trans-national corporations, which failed to achieve their objectives through TTIP are now on the verge of achieving them through the back door.
+Big trans-national corporations, which failed to achieve their objectives through TTIP are now on the verge of achieving many of them through the back door.
+The distraction of Brexit and the threat to democracy makes is very difficult to campaign against CETA in the UK at the current time, but we continue to follow the international struggle.

 The trade in services agreement is being negotiated between 23 WTO countries.
 See report here.